Carnegie Mellon University Undergraduate Admission

 Your application for admission will consist of an application form provided by Carnegie Mellon and documents you'll be required to gather from other resources (i.e. high school transcripts).

-The Pre-College Application deadline is May 1, 2014 (April 1 for International Students.)
-ONLY ACCEPTING APPLICATIONS FOR MUSIC.
+The Pre-College Application deadline is May 1, 2015 (April 1 for International Students.)

 Please mail all of your application materials together, with the summer Pre-College Cover Letter, to the following address:

 Age Requirement: Students must be in high school, have completed their sophomore year and be 16 to 18 years old (born between August 8, 1996 and June 27, 1999) to reside in residence halls.
 This does not apply to commuters.
 No other exceptions will be made.

 If you are an international student, U.S. Permanent Resident or U.S. Citizen and your native language is not English, Carnegie Mellon requires a TOEFL score of 100 or better on the internet-based test or an IELTS score of 7.5 and above.
 Please arrange to have these scores sent with your application materials.
 The deadline for international students to apply to the summer Pre-College program is April 1st, 2014.

 International students coming to Carnegie Mellon who are not U.S. citizens or permanent residents may need to obtain an I-20 Certificate of Eligibility from the Office of International Education (OIE).
 If you are already in the U.S. on F-1 status, and will be returning to your current school next fall, you do not need an I-20 from us.
 Do I need an I-20?

 If you'll be coming to the U.S. from overseas and will either: